Clinical Exercise Science

-Clinical Exercise Sciences (CES) students are prepared through course work and practical experiences to become trained and certified exercise professionals.
+Clinical Exercise Science (CES) students are prepared through course work and practical experiences to become trained and certified exercise professionals.
 The CES major exposes you, the student, to skills that allow for assessing exercise capacity in athletic and clinical settings.
 The trained exercise professional develops exercise and fitness plans that are implemented for the improvement of performance in athletes, cardiac patients, or healthy individuals in a variety of settings.
 Exercise professionals work in hospitals and clinics, they work in wellness and community centers, they work in corporate fitness and personal training, and they prepare collegiate, professional, and olympic athletes for peak performance.

 CES students have an extraordinary success rate for passing professional practice certification exams.
 Our curriculum is designed to prepare our students to pass exams from nationally recognized organizations who lead the fields of wellness, athletic conditioning and performance, personal training, and cardiac rehabilitation.
 Check out the certification page web sites of the American College of Sports Medicine, National Strength & Conditioning Association, or Wellcoaches to learn more about these career enhancing credentials.
 If your interests are in any, or all of these areas, then the CES curriculum will help you get ready for success.